-Are underground fences for dogs the best way to keep our furry friends safe and secure in our yards?
+Is an electric fence for dogs (underground) the best way to keep our furry friends safe and secure in our yards?

 That’s a question many pet owners ask these days, as an increasing number of people are turning to this type of containment system.